Yamini2001/DSA-Questions/README.md

 191.  **AvoidFloodInCity.java**: The country has an infinite number of lakes.
 Initially, all the lakes are empty, but when it rains over the nth lake, the nth lake becomes full of water.
 If it rains over a lake that is full of water, there will be a flood.
 Your goal is to avoid floods in any lake.
 192.  **SuccessfulPairSpellAndPotion.java**: Return an integer array pairs of length n where pairs[i] is the number of potions that will form a successful pair with the ith spell.
 193.  **MinimumAmountToBrew.java**: Return the minimum amount of time required for the potions to be brewed properly.
+194.  **TakingMaximumEnergy.java**:  Return the maximum possible energy you can gain.